Oral Habilitation of the Breastfeeding Dyad:

 A Master Class for the IBCLC

-- On-demand webinarOn-demand webinar6 MONTH ACCESS: recorded version of our 3-day intensive master class where we present, discuss & explore tricks, tools, resources, interventions & innovative techniques that we can utilize as IBCLCs in supporting the habilitation of the breastfeeding dyad in overcoming oral dysfunction.
-33.75 CERPS
+- On-demand webinarOn-demand webinar6 MONTH ACCESS: recorded from our 3-day master class where we present, discuss & explore tricks, tools, resources, interventions & innovative techniques to utilize as IBCLCs in supporting oral functional habilitation of the breastfeeding dyad.
+IBCLCs: 33.75 CERPS, Manual Therapists: 17.5 HOURS.

 - On-demand webinarOn-demand webinarTake your IBCLC skillset and toolkit on-line!
 Recorded Live in 2020.